 - Kira Simmons, a rising fifth-grader at Burton-Pack Elementary School, was crowned the 2019 Miss South Carolina Junior Pre-Teen.
 Kira’s motto is “you’re not a quitter; your strong is beautiful.”

 - Places of Freedom, a collection of poems, essays, photos and media art created by Lower Richland High School students in the StoryLab project, was on display at the Columbia Museum of Art through September 15.
 Lower Richland StoryLab was an in-school media program that focused on the issues faced by rural communities in and around Lower Richland in the 21st Century.
 With the instruction of artist-in-residence and Lower Richland native Mahkia Greene, over 60 Lower Richland High School students created new works of media art that examined their community’s past, told its stories, challenged misconceptions, explored challenges identified by residents, and presented a vision for the future of Lower Richland County.

 - Five Richland One theatre students won top awards at the International Thespian Festival in Lincoln, Nebraska this summer.
 Cameron Vipperman of A.C.
 Flora High School and Dreher High School students Arrington Jones, Tyler Wesley, Ella Dubard and Sofie Jones captured National Superior Titles in Performance awards.
 High school students from the United States, the Northern Mariana Islands, China, the United Arab Emirates and other countries attended the festival.

-- Niani Feelings, a 2013 graduate of Dreher High School, was selected to be a member of the cast of the hit Broadway musical Mean Girls, which kicks off its national tour on September 21 in Buffalo, New York.
-After Buffalo, Niani and other cast members will go on to play stops including Philadelphia, Chicago, Boston, Orlando, Denver, Las Vegas and Los Angeles.
+- Niani Feelings, a 2013 graduate of Dreher High School, was selected to be a member of the cast of the hit Broadway musical Mean Girls, which kicked off its national tour on September 21 in Buffalo, New York.
+After Buffalo, Niani and other cast members will play stops including Philadelphia, Chicago, Boston, Orlando, Denver, Las Vegas and Los Angeles.